Besan Bhari Mirch

 Heat 2 tablespoons of oil in a pan over medium heat.

 Arrange the chilies in the pan in a single layer.
-If all the chilies are not fitting, then cook them in batches.
+If all the chilies do not fit, cook them in batches.

 Cover the pan with a lid and cook for 4-5 minutes until the chilies are charred from the bottom.